Facebook will soon let you clear search info from your account

-About 90 minutes before he takes the stage at Facebook’s F8 developers conference in San Jose, Mark Zuckerberg dropped a bit of news: The company will soon roll out a feature that lets you clear all information from your account about apps and websites with which you’ve interacted.
+About 90 minutes before he takes the stage at Facebook’s F8 developer conference in San Jose, Mark Zuckerberg dropped a bit of news: The company will soon roll out a feature that lets you clear all information from your account about apps and websites with which you’ve interacted.

 “In your web browser, you have a simple way to clear your cookies and history,” Zuckerberg wrote in a post.
 “The idea is a lot of sites need cookies to work, but you should still be able to flush your history whenever you want.
 We’re building a version of this for Facebook too.
 It will be a simple control to clear your browsing history on Facebook–what you’ve clicked on, websites you’ve visited, and so on.”